jasonknoll/DiscordRLCSBot/ideas.md

 everything completely to my highest standards (realistically) so that my bot isn't broken all the time.

 Once tested I can move onto another feature.
+Rinse and repeat until the project is completed.